-The process used by Sedgwick County has been designed to ensure that all stakeholders have an opportunity to participate in the development of the EOP and the EOP is based on the best information available.
+The process used by this plan has been designed to ensure that all stakeholders have an opportunity to participate in the development of the EOP and the EOP is based on the best information available.
 To this end, the planning process is based on the following planning principles:

-- Planning should be community-based, representing the whole community and their needs - Planning should include participation from all stakeholders in the community - Planning uses a logical and analytical problem-solving process to help address the complexity and uncertainty inherent in potential hazards - Planning considers all hazards and threats - Planning should be flexible enough to address both traditional and catastrophic incidents - Time, uncertainty, risk and experience influence planning - Effective plans tell those with operational responsibilities what to do and why to do it - Planning is fundamentally a process to manage risk - Planning is one of the key components of the preparedness cycle of planning, organizing, training, equipping, exercising, evaluating, and taking corrective actions
+- Planning should be community-based, representing the whole community and their needs - Planning should include participation from all stakeholders in the community

+- Planning uses a logical and analytical problem-solving process to help address the complexity and uncertainty inherent in potential hazards • Planning considers all hazards and threats • Planning should be flexible enough to address both traditional and catastrophic incidents - Plans must clearly identify the mission and supporting goals (with desired results) - Planning depicts the anticipated environment for action - Planning does not need to start from scratch. - Planning identifies tasks, allocates resources to accomplish those tasks, and establishes accountability - Planning includes senior officials throughout the process to ensure both understanding and approval - Time, uncertainty, risk and experience influence planning 7 - Effective plans tell those with operational responsibilities what to do and why to do it, and they instruct those outside the jurisdiction in how to provide support and what to expect. - Planning is fundamentally a process to manage risk - Planning is one of the key components of the preparedness cycle of planning, organizing, training, equipping, exercising, evaluating, and taking corrective actions